TypeScript Style Guide

 - should accept at least one argument and return data.

 - should not have side effects, but be pure.
-It's implementation should not modify or access variable value outside its local environment (global state, fetching etc.).
+Implementation should not modify or access variable value outside its local environment (global state, fetching etc.).

 Single Object Arg